Tag Archive for Porsche

 27 May-01 June, 1986, Le Mans 24 Hours.
 Norbert Singer and Bob Wollek.

-Le Mans 1987 was perhaps the first time I really saw how forceful Wollek could be.
+The 1987 edition of Le Mans was perhaps the first time I really saw how forceful Wollek could be.
 The ACO would have a Friday afternoon press conference which in theory was to champion the great race.
-However the President of FISA, Jean-Marie Balestre, would also manage to be present and would always take the stage.
-Balestre was prone to giving the assembled hacks a stern lecture on whatever topic was troubling him at that moment, so although we were at Le Mans we would usually receive a rant about Formula One.
+However the President of FISA, Jean-Marie Balestre, would also manage to be present and would always take to the stage.
+Balestre was prone to giving the assembled hacks a stern lecture on whatever topic was troubling him at that moment, so although we were at Le Mans we would usually receive a rant about Formula 1.
 This was delivered in the theatrical style of a proper tinpot dictator, thumping the desk and getting red in the face all the while bellowing about FOCA or the drivers, or some other iniquity.

 88Jerez800_jb_0001